 The Purpose of Missouri Workers Compensation Benefits

 Typically, if you suffer a personal injury as a result of your work on a job, you would sue your employer for compensation.
-However, if you are entitled to Workers Compensation benefits, you can be compensated for your injury or illness without having to go to court.
+However, if you are entitled to Missouri workers’ compensation benefits, you can be compensated for your injury or illness without having to go to court.

 Of those claims, 24,700 were more serious cases requiring work absences, job transfers, or workplace restrictions.
 That is an incidence rate of 2.8 percent, which was a statistically significant decrease from 2016.
 Workplace illnesses accounted for 2,600 (5.1 percent) of the total cases of injuries and illnesses in Missouri private industry in 2016.

 The most serious nonfatal workplace injury and illness claims include lost time at work for the injured or ill employee.
-According to the data, there were 11,270 lost work time cases in Missouri in 2017.
+According to the work-related injury statistics, there were 11,270 lost work time cases in Missouri in 2017.

 Four Most Common Types of Workplace Injuries

 Sprains, strains, and tears make up 37.4 percent of the nonfatal occupational injuries and illnesses that resulted in days away from work in 2017 in private industry.
 Bruises and contusions accounted for 9.6 percent.
 The part of the body affected in 35.2 percent of all nonfatal in 2016 was upper extremities.
 However, lower extremities accounted for 25.6 percent.

-- Exposure to Dangerous Materials
+Exposure to Dangerous Materials

 This is very important because prolonged exposure to certain hazardous materials, like asbestos, for example, can result in serious and life-threatening health conditions such as mesothelioma, lung cancer, and asbestosis.

-- Defective or Unsafe Work Equipment
+Defective or Unsafe Work Equipment

 If a piece of equipment has not been repaired or maintained properly, or if it was designed or manufactured improperly initially, then injuries or accidents can result.

 These types of injuries do not always involve heavy, complicated machines.
 Instead, a ladder can result in a fall and scaffolding may not be installed properly, resulting in accidents or injuries.
 These types of accidents often occur in warehouses, on construction sites and with assembly lines and mines.
 They often result in crush injuries, amputations, lacerations, and even death.

-- Non-Accident Related Workplace Injuries
+Non-Accident Related Workplace or Office Injuries

 For some employees, depending on the nature of their jobs, suffer repetitive stress injuries.
 This is the result of continuous and prolonged use of the same set of muscles.
-Common examples of repetitive motion injuries in the workplace include carpal tunnel syndrome and bursitis.
+Common examples of repetitive motion injuries in the office include carpal tunnel syndrome and bursitis.

 Overexertion is another common workplace injury caused when employees pull, push, lift, carry, or toss objects for most of their workday.
 This physical exertion often results in serious back and shoulder injuries, sprained and torn muscles, tendons, and ligaments.

-- Work-Related Motor Vehicle Accidents
+Work-Related Motor Vehicle Accidents